skagedal/blog.skagedal.tech/_drafts/habit-tracker-repository.md

 ---
 layout: post
-title:  "Writing a habit tracker, part 5: A repository
+title:  "Writing a habit tracker, part 5: A repository"
 ---

 Continuing on the habit tracker.
 Yesterday we set up a schema for users, and we asked ChatGPT on how to create that schema.
 That was fun.
 Let's continue on that path.